genotrance/px/README.md

     Create a generic credential with Px as the network address, this username and corresponding password.

+  --auth=  proxy:auth=
+  Force instead of discovering upstream proxy type
+    By default, Px will attempt to discover the upstream proxy type and either use pywin32/ntlm-auth for NTLM auth or winkerberos for Kerberos or Negotiate auth.
+This option will force either NTLM or Kerberos and not query the upstream proxy type.
+Case sensitive 'NTLM' or 'Kerberos'.

   --workers=  settings:workers=
   Number of parallel workers (processes).
 Valid integer, default: 2